SmoothWAN/SmoothWAN/README.md

 - Low out of order packet delivery on aggregation, needed for single socket TCP connection performance at the cost of minor latency increase. <br>
 - Options for using a WAN for speed boosts only with adjustable threshold (advanced - CLI) and backup only mode. <br>
 - Switching critical settings such as protocols, modes, and adding or removing WANs without disruption or requiring a restart. <br>
-- Maintains low TCP-over-TCP overhead. <br>
+- Maintains low TCP-over-TCP overhead relative to other VPNs. <br>

 </details>

  ***

-Platforms: Slate AX (easy), Raspberry Pi 4 / Pi 400, and 64-bit PC
+Platforms: GL.iNet Flint/Slate AX, Raspberry Pi 4 / Pi 400, and 64-bit PC
 <br><br>
 Additional features:
 -  USB port agnostic for portable setups using persistent WAN configuration & naming by using MAC-addr for USB Ethernet adapters, 4G USB dongles* (RNDIS, Pi/PC)